truecharts/website/src/content/docs/blog/2023-03-24-new-chartslist.md

 At the same time, we've decided to remove/hide the list with default ports and paths.
 We feel that, in due time, this info should be added to our documentation on a per-application basis, on top of that it often lead to confusion as things like ports are not always as simple as they look in a spreadsheet.

-As a sidenote, we want to highlight the fact TrueTool is not developed anymore and the repository removed.
+As a side-note, we want to highlight the fact TrueTool is not developed anymore and the repository removed.
 We want to advice everyone to support @heavyBullets and use HeavyScript instead: https://github.com/Heavybullets8/heavy_script

 HeavyScript is now also featuring special fixes, to ensure TrueCharts SCALE Apps can be stopped if they cannot be stopped in the GUI.